Lindtrs/duinocoin-docker/README.md

 Starts mining for Lindtrs, with intensity 95, using 1 thread and on low difficulty with restart option set to always, this means the container will automatically restart if it crashes.

-- Example 4: docker run --env-file env_vars duinocoin
+- Example 4: docker run --env-file env_vars lindtrs/duinocoin

 Starts mining with the variables set in env_vars file.